MaxWasTakenYT/95Windows/README.md

 # [95Windows](https://95Windows.rf.gd/)
-A web-based Windows 95 product key generator, built in HTML, CSS and JavaScript
+A web-based Windows 95 (type A, B and C) product key generator, built in HTML, CSS and JavaScript
 ### Changelogs
 - [x] 1X - Testing
 - [x] 1A - UI Sketched up, no scripts